highlightjs/highlight.js/extra/3RD_PARTY_QUICK_START.md

 - Checkout highlight-js from github...
 - 3rd party languages are placed into the `extra` directory

-So if you had a `xzy` language you'd create an `extra/xyz` folder, and that would be your language module.
+So if you had a `xyz` language you'd create an `extra/xyz` folder, and that would be your language module.
 All paths below are relative to that.

 - Put your language file in `src/languages/name.js`.
 - Add detect tests in `test/detect/`.